pmcote/PersonalWebsiteHackathonWkshp1/README.md

 It lets you add stuff like words and images of cats and maybe even do a little formating.
 Now to make one for yourself!

-* Create a new file by clicking the plus sign after the name of your directory on github.
+* Create a new file in your editor.
 Save that file as `index.html`.
 * Copy and paste the text under index.html below into your index.html file.
 This is a starting template that you can use to build the HTML of your website.
 * Each of the words in between `<>` are a type of element.
 When the name of an element like `head` is inside brackets like `<head>`, that is called a tag.
 * If you want to know more about basic HTML stucture and tags as you work on the hackathon this weekend, this [link](http://www.w3schools.com/html/html_intro.asp) and the following pages are a good place to start.